This post may contain affiliate links.

 Instructions

-• Preheat the oven as high as it will go (usually 220℃ fan/240℃/Gas Mark 9).
+• Prepare the oven and tray: Preheat the oven as high as it will go (usually 220℃ fan/240℃/Gas Mark 9).
 Line a baking sheet with baking paper.

-• Put the flour, baking powder, mustard powder and salt into a mixing bowl.
+• Dry ingredients in: Put the flour, baking powder, mustard powder and salt into a mixing bowl.
+Add the chunks of butter.

-• Stir in half of the grated cheese, then add the milk and use your hands to gently bring it all together into a ball of dough.
+• Bringing into a dough: Stir in half of the grated cheese, then add the milk and use your hands to gently bring it all together into a ball of dough.

-• Lightly dust the worktop and a rolling pin with flour.
+• Prepare the worktop: Lightly dust the worktop and a rolling pin with flour.

-• Roll out or pat the dough with your hands to slightly flatten to about 2.5cm-3cm thick.
+• Roll the dough: Or pat the dough with your hands to slightly flatten to about 2.5cm-3cm thick.

-• Cut out 8 round circles using a 7cm round cutter or upturned glass.
+• Shape your scones: Cut out 8 round circles using a 7cm round cutter or upturned glass.

-• Pop the scones onto the lined baking sheet, brush the tops with beaten egg and sprinkle over the remaining cheese.
+• Get them ready for the oven: Pop the scones onto the lined baking sheet, brush the tops with beaten egg and sprinkle over the remaining cheese.

-• Bake for about 10 minutes, or until risen and golden.
+• Time to bake: Bake for about 10 minutes, or until risen and golden.

 Notes